martinmamql/CMU-MultimodalSDK/README.md

-This is a updated version of SDK for Python 3.X usage.
+This is a updated version of SDK for Python 3.X usage of the Social-IQ datasets.

 # CMU-Multimodal SDK Version 1.2.0 (mmsdk)